TGOS/PleaseFixCocoaPods/README.md

   An Umbrella Header is a special public module header that includes/imports
 	all the other public module headers.
 Instead of inculding/importing single public headers, one simply imports the umbrella header.
-By default it is named exactly like the module itself, os if the module is named `MyModule`, the umbrella headers would be named `MyModule.h`.
+By default it is named exactly like the module itself, so if the module is named `MyModule`, the umbrella headers would be named `MyModule.h`.

 - **Module Map**